Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/GeometryCentroid/documentation.md

 * _mode_

-  * Sets the mode in which the **geometry center** node calculates the center of the input primitives.
+  * Sets the mode in which this node calculates the center of the input primitives.
 This can be `center` (the midpoint of the geometry bounds) or `centroid` (the average of the points within the geometry).

 * _output opposite_